HGInsights/.github/profile/README.md

 We are `@HGInsights`, a team of developers working at [HG Insights][hginsights].
 We're building a platform to surface data-driven actionable insights with:

 - ⚗️ Elixir
-- 🔥 Phoenix and LiveView
+- 🔥 Phoenix, React, and sometimes LiveView
 - ❄️ Snowflake

 Check out some of our [open source libraries][hgorg]!